iwang2/Fall_2018/psych_1101.md

 - mimic facial expressions

 ### Physical and Motor Development
+- ability to execute physical actions takes time
-- newborns have motor reflexes that mostly disappear after a few months
+- newborns have motor reflexes that mostly disappear after a few months (rooting, Babinksi, sucking)

+#### Development of Intentional Motor Actions
 - **cephalocaudal rule** - head to toe development
 - **proximodistal rule** - "inside-out" center of the body to periphery